jilliangmeehan/looore/content/Books/The Boar Princess.md

 publish: true
 ---
 ## Notes
 This book still baffles me, but I at least know for sure now that the Boar Princess is part of the Hexenzirkel.
-Part of this story seems to be retold in [[./The Little Witch and the Undying Fire|The Little Witch and the Undying Fire]].
+Part of this story seems to be retold in [[The Little Witch and the Undying Fire]].

 ## Contents
 ### Volume I